raypeng/DGBDT/index.md

 The graph below shows the training times of the parallel algorithm run on different numbers of threads.
-Experiments were performed on GHC and the Microsft Learn to Rank dataset.
+Experiments were performed on GHC and the Microsoft Learn to Rank dataset.

 ![OpenMP](assets/runtime-openmp.png)